Formulated for absolute ease of use, this base has the following key advantages:

 - Available in wholesale bulk lots of 10kg or 20kg.

-- Please note that the ingredients in this base have changed, see below.
+- Please note that the ingredients for this base has been updated recently, see new ingredients list below.

 This is an extremely versatile soap base.